Lemoncode/master-frontend-lemoncode/03-bundling/06-vite/01-basic/README.md

   - Go to `Network` tab and refresh (F5) the app to populate the requests panel (if necessary).
   - Check how your browser is dowloading:
     - Module `index.js`, this is your app only module that containes the code.
-    - Module `client` which is a `vite` runtime to add an overlay on top of your app to give you error feedback.
+    - Module `client` which is a `vite` runtime injected by vite dev server to establish websockets communication in order to manage and orchestrate HMT.
+It also adds an overlay on top of your app to give you error feedback.
 This module imports another one called `env.mjs` for environment variables.
+    - `env.mjs` is a special module to inject environment variables dynamically in development.
+However, in production, these variable values are resolved during build time, so, their values are directly injected/replaced in the resulting code after compilation (no dynamic injection is used then).
   - Reload the app again several times (F5).
 Now check that modules requests are returning `304 Not modified` so `vite` dev server is telling your browser to grab those modules from its cache.
 No data is transfered over the network apart from the request response.
 Cache is working for source code!
   - Now make a new modification in `index.js` to trigger a code update and reload:
     _src/index.js_